bwagner2-git/bwagner2-git.github.io/lab7.md

 <br>

 My C matrix is a m by n matrix where n is the number of dimensions in my state space and m is the number of states I actually measure.
-There are 2 dimensions in my state space x and v and there I actually only measure x so my C matrix looks like
+There are 2 dimensions in my state space x and v and I actually only measure x so my C matrix looks like
 ```
 C=np.array([[-1,0]])
 ```